paycashless/qpi.js/README.md

 > `countryCode` data object shall contain the country code of the merchant as defined by [ISO 3166-1 alpha-2]

-> `additionalDataObjects.merchantChannel` has three chracters, each chracter in each position identifies the characteristic of the channel used for the transaction.
+> `additionalDataObjects.channel` has three chracters, each chracter in each position identifies the characteristic of the channel used for the transaction.
 The possible value of each character and its definition are listed below

 > `currency` data object is to conform with [ISO 4217] containing 3 digit numeric representation of the transaction currency

-### Merchant Channel: First chracter (Media)
+### Channel: First chracter (Media)

 | Value      | Meaning |
 | ----------- | ----------- |